 The next decision made was to purchase a domain with the name of the company.
 First, I had to decide on a name.
 This part was difficult because many creative domain names are taken and I wanted mine to represent who I am.
 One day while crafting, the phrase not your average chick made its way onto my project.
 After a few days of saying it, checking its availability for purchase, writing it out and its acronyms, I took the plunge and purchased the domain notyouraveragechick.com.

 Branding is the visual aspect of a company.
 Choosing the color scheme was easy for me.
-I have recently been drawn to baby blue, orange, grey, and gold.
+I have recently been drawn to turquoise, yellow, grey, and gold.
 Since I will be creating products by hand, it became obvious that I create a mood board, using materials I purchased for products.
 I made the decision to not brand digitally, for now.
 I have, however, created a few logos for the website using Canva.
 Canva is a designing app tool that allows you to make designs for websites, social media, and much more.
 I highly recommend it.

 My vision offers a promising future.
 Attention to detail, persistence, and dedication will produce products of love from me to the consumer.

 Handcrafting isn’t a lost form of art.
 Many entrepreneurs are selling their handcrafted products worldwide via the internet.
 Choosing this route will indeed require work but it is work that I am willing to commit too.